 But no, our internal ape had other ideas.

 The fact that we live in a make-believe bubble.

-The fact that we believe that we are destined to find true love, that the existence of a damn Prince Charming can be quantified and the idea that pre-marital sex with multiple partners is a criteria to an all-access pass to the “cool club”.
+The fact that we believe that we are destined to find true love, that the existence of a damn Prince Charming can be quantified and the idea that pre-marital sex with multiple partners is a criteria for an all-access pass to the “cool club”.

 I mean, come on.

 Teenage.
 Late teenage.
-Continues till the early to mid-20s until reality strikes and you realize it’s too late and finding love has diverted you from the real life.
+Continues till the early to mid-20s until reality strikes and you realize it’s too late and finding love has diverted you from real life.

 Understand that finding love shouldn’t be a top priority for any sane child in his schooling years and if you think you’re gonna end up happily ever after with your college sweetheart because finding love is as easy as they show it in teen chick flicks, I hate to break it to you that it’s not.

 Love is a one-syllable term with an inexplicable undertone of loyalty, faith, display of trust, security and romance between 2 people.